tile38/tile38.github.io/src/website/root/topics/roaming-geofences.md

 A couple of common use cases are:

-  - **Vehicle pickup services**: Instantly be notified when a vehicle is nearby somebody waiting for be picked up, or when a person approaches a vehicle, or when a vehicle is nearby other vehicles in the fleet.
+  - **Vehicle pickup services**: Instantly be notified when a vehicle is nearby somebody waiting to be picked up, or when a person approaches a vehicle, or when a vehicle is nearby other vehicles in the fleet.

   - **Proximity social apps**: Very useful for when you need to check if two users are nearby without having to constantly query the database.